Zerneasx/SolidityAssessment/README.md

 # Solidity Contract Assessment
 ## Description
-The MyToken Solidity contract is like a basic example that shows how to make a computer program using Solidity.
+The MyToken Solidity Project is a basic example that shows how to make a computer program using Solidity.
-This program can create and remove tokens and keep track of how many tokens the user have.
+This program can create and remove tokens and track how many tokens the user has.

 ## Getting Started
-To work with Solidity project, you can follow these steps:
+To work with the Solidity project, you can follow these steps:
-### If using remix website recommended in the module for online-compiler
+### If using the remix website recommended in the module for online compiler
 * Go to the Remix website at https://remix.ethereum.org/.
 * Create a new file with a .sol extension
 * Copy and paste the content of the MyToken.sol contract into the file.